ajessu/jobeet-docs/en/the-data-model.rst

 Let's see how to display the list of jobs, how to edit an existing job, and how to delete a job.
-As explained during the first day, a symfony project is made of applications.
+As explained during the first day, a Symfony2 project is made of applications.
 Each application is further divided into
 **modules**.
 A module is a self-contained set of
 PHP code that represents a feature of the application (the API module for example), or a set of manipulations the user can do on a model object (a job module for example).

-Symfony is able to automatically generate a module for a given model that provides basic manipulation features:
+Symfony2 is able to automatically generate a module for a given model that provides basic manipulation features:

 ::

-    $ php symfony propel:generate-module --with-show
+    $ php Symfony2 propel:generate-module --with-show
       ➥ --non-verbose-templates frontend job JobeetJob

 The ``propel:generate-module`` generates a ``job`` module in the ``frontend`` application for the ``JobeetJob`` model.
-As with most symfony tasks, some files and directories have been created for you under the ``apps/frontend/modules/job/`` directory:
+As with most Symfony2 tasks, some files and directories have been created for you under the ``apps/frontend/modules/job/`` directory:

 \| Directory \| Description \| ------------ \| --------------------